aharris1012/churroloco/README.md

 Create our App in React Native

 Future features:
-Order online
+1.Order online

-Get a members card and look at your points
+2.Get a members card and look at your points

-Redeem your points and get free desserts
+3.Redeem your points and get free desserts

 (I'll think of more I promise) :)